-If you are a blogger in the U.S. and you are making money in any way, or if you are receiving free products or services for giveaways, reviews or the like, you should be concerned about this issue and you should make sure you are properly disclosing in your posts.
+If you are a blogger or site owner in the U.S. and you are making money in any way, or if you are receiving free products or services for giveaways, reviews or the like, you should be concerned about this issue.
+In short, make sure you are properly disclosing in your posts.

 - What is a disclosure?